Saturday, August 20, 2016

-St. Bernard of Clairvaux, a Cistercian abbot, a contemplative, theologian, and mystic of the twelfth century is an excellent example for us to follow.
-Due to the numerous schisms which had arisen in the Church during his age, he traveled throughout Europe, restoring peace and unity.
-Not only did he deal with divisions in the Church, but he also mediated in secular disputes and was sought out as an adviser and an arbitrator by the ruling powers of his era.
+St. Bernard of Clairvaux, a Doctor of the Church, a contemplative, theologian, and mystic of the twelfth century is an excellent example for us to follow.
+He found peace in God through a devout prayer life as a contemplative.
+However, he also led a very active life, performing works of peace and love in the secular world.
+He traveled throughout Europe, which was plagued by various schisms, restoring peace and unity.
+Not only did he resolve divisions in the Church, but he also mediated in secular disputes and was sought out as an adviser and an arbitrator by the ruling powers of his era.
 What was his secret for restoring peace and unity to a troubled world?
 He was merely a modest monk with no worldly power or possessions.
 What made him so influential and valuable to others was the fact that he was a man of heroic virtue.
 Which virtues made him effective as a peacemaker in his environment and which should we strive to imitate today?
-Let us listen to the voice of St. Bernard Clairvaux, who instructs us in his own words.
+Let us look at his heroic virtues and listen to his voice, as St. Bernard Clairvaux, instructs us in his own words.

 St. Bernard had a burning flame of love in His heart for God.
 He was on fire with love for the Lord!
 As a contemplative, he practiced a strong prayer life, which led him into a deep and intimate union with his Creator.
 In his treatise On Loving God, he reveals that the manner of loving God is to love Him without measure and describes the ascent up the spiritual ladder through four degrees of love.
 In his Sermon on the Song of Songs, St. Bernard interprets the Song of Songs in terms of the love between God and the soul.
 He emphasizes that God is profoundly in love with each one of us, and desires our love in return.
 This love between the soul and God, which is the most intimate love imaginable, is expressed in the analogy of bride and bridegroom.

 How does he describe love the love between God and the soul?